Vandesm14/clui/README.md

 ### Seamless Integration

 No GUI?
 No problem!
 Enjoy the functionality of the CLUI using the barebones API!
-It's now possible integrate the CLUI essentially *anywhere* without relying on HTML DOM.
+It's now possible integrate the CLUI essentially *anywhere* without relying on a web-based script or interface!.